 How many Besh Cup races will be counted?

 The CCAK Competition Committee uses the below table to determine how many races to count:

 Best 2 of 2

 US Ski & Snowboard requires all who ski in sanctioned races (this includes ConocoPhillips Besh Cup races) to purchase one of two US Ski & Snowboard license categories: General or Competitive.
 To be considered for Team Alaska, you must have a Competitive license at the time you participate in races you want to count toward Team Alaska point accumulation.
 In Arctic Winter Games years, U14 skiers looking to make Team Alaska for Arctic Winter Games only need a General license; and U16 & U18 looking to make Team Alaska for Arctic Winter Games need a Competitive license.
 Second year U14s who have Competitive licenses will receive NRL points if they are racing in an event that is sanctioned for U16 or older athletes.

 If you are a multisport athlete with a competitive US Ski & Snowboard (jumper/biathlete), please notify US Ski & Snowboard to include your points from sanctioned ski races into the USSS points database.

 Please visit Frequently Asked Questions for more information on this topic.

-All participants aged 18 and older are required to complete SafeSport training as part of their US Ski & Snowboard license.
-This is required of all US Ski & Snowboard coaches and officials and beginning with the 2019-20 ski season is required of all adult racers.
+All participants aged 18 and older are required to complete SafeSport training and pass a background check as part of their US Ski & Snowboard license.